-Development of Management Procedures/Management Strategy Evaluation
+Development of Management Procedures/Management Strategy Evaluation (MSE)

-- 14. Through the SWGSM and Panel 2 dialogue process, management objectives and associated performance statistics that reflect the Convention objectives shall be developed for use in a Management Strategy Evaluation (MSE) by the SCRS. - 15.
+- 14. Through the Standing Working Group on Dialogue between Fisheries Scientists and Managers (SWGSM) and Panel 2 dialogue process, management objectives and associated performance statistics that reflect the Convention objectives shall be developed for use in a MSE by the SCRS. - 15.
 In 2018, the SCRS shall identify candidate harvest control rules (HCR) (including biomass and fishing mortality-based reference points), and initiate testing of the associated management procedures with respect to the management objectives identified pursuant to Paragraph 14.
 The results of these analyses shall be discussed intersessionally in 2018 and 2019 through the SWGSM and Panel 2, in order to identify the candidate management procedures for further analysis. - 16.
 In 2019, the SCRS shall refine the MSE and continue testing the candidate management procedures.
 On this basis, in 2020, the Commission shall review the candidate management procedures and select one for adoption and implementation, including pre-agreed management actions to be taken under various stock conditions.